kkaminsk/LazyTimeSync/Test-ExecutionFlow.md

 For each NTP server in the list, perform the following:

 #### 2.1 Display Current Server
-1. Print server name being tested
+1. Print server name being tested (Yellow)

 #### 2.2 DNS Resolution Test
 1. Attempt to resolve server hostname to IP address using `[System.Net.Dns]::GetHostAddresses()`
+2. Select first resolved IP address
-2. Evaluate result:
+3. Evaluate result:
    - If successful:
-     - Display resolved IP address
+     - Display resolved IP address (Gray)
      - Continue to NTP query test
    - If failed:
-     - Display "DNS resolution FAILED"
+     - Display "DNS resolution FAILED" (Red)
      - Record FAIL result with details
      - Skip to next server (do not attempt NTP query)